Nintendo Switch Not Charging?

 Disassemble the SwitchThe first thing you’ll need to do is remove the back case of the Switch.
 To do this you will need a Y00 tri-wing screwdriver to remove the tiny screws holding the back case on.
 Make sure to put the screws in a safe place so they don’t get lost.
 Then, you will need to get to the motherboard, which is what the charge port is attached to.
 As mentioned, you can see more detailed instructions in the YouTube video linked above.
 Remove the motherboard, and then you can get a good look at the charge port.

 Remove the old charge portAs we mentioned before, there is some soldering involved in this process.
 That is because the charge port is soldered onto the motherboard and must be removed with a hot air soldering tool.
 Soldering flux must also be added to the motherboard before each step.
-You can buy both the hot air soldering tool and soldering flux through our Amazon shop.
+If you're looking for a good hot air soldering tool you can buy one on Amazon here (paid link): ATTEN Hot Air Soldering Station.
+And you can buy soldering flux too from Amazon (paid link): Kingbo Solder Flux.

 With that in mind, place a generous amount of soldering flux on the connection points between the motherboard and the broken charge port, and carefully heat up the connection points with the hot air tool until you can gently pull it up.
 Be careful to not heat it too long, or else the motherboard might bubble from overheating.
 Once you have done this, set aside the broken charge port.